-- 3.6.2 Develop best management practices to control or eradicate freshwater and marine invasive species.
+3.6.2 Develop best management practices to control or eradicate freshwater and marine invasive species.
 A comprehensive and coordinated approach to managing invasive species in the study area is needed.
 The Alliance will work with state, regional and local organizations to inventory and prioritize invasive species in the study area, and to develop and disseminate best management practices.
 In developing best management practices for invasive species, the Alliance will consult the latest scientific research and will incorporate regional resources such as the Invasive Plant Atlas of New England and Massachusetts Coastal Zone Management's Aquatic Invasive Species Program, among others.
-The best management practices will incorporate an understanding of the types of invasive plant and animal species in the Pleasant Bay study area, identification of new species or small populations that could be addressed through early intervention, as well as recommended management guidelines for established species. - 3.6.3 Develop Best Management Practices for Site Clearance or Alteration.
+The best management practices will incorporate an understanding of the types of invasive plant and animal species in the Pleasant Bay study area, identification of new species or small populations that could be addressed through early intervention, as well as recommended management guidelines for established species.

+3.6.3 Develop Best Management Practices for Site Clearance or Alteration.
 The Alliance will develop best management practices for clearance or alteration of vegetation on large land areas.
-The management guidelines will address protection of natural features and native species, protection of wetlands and upland wildlife habitat, filling and earth removal, drainage, stormwater management, and erosion and sedimentation control. - 3.6.4 Develop Citizen's Guides to the Ecology of Pleasant Bay.
-The guide or guide series would be geared toward acquainting citizens and Bay users with aquatic and terrestrial vegetation and wildlife in the Pleasant Bay study area.
-The role of species diversity in overall ecosystem health would be a major theme. - 3.6.5 Support ongoing research.
-The Alliance will continue to support and collaborate with other scientific and advocacy groups involved with research and monitoring efforts aimed at understanding population dynamics and trends associated with a variety of species found in the Pleasant Bay study area, including but not limited to: - Gray seals and their impact on Pleasant Bay; - Horseshoe crabs; - Piping plovers; - Least terns; - Diamond-backed Terrapin; - Razor clams: - The relationship between mussels and Eiders, and - Double-crested Cormorants.
+The management guidelines will address protection of natural features and native species, protection of wetlands and upland wildlife habitat, filling and earth removal, drainage, stormwater management, and erosion and sedimentation control.

+3.6.4 Support ongoing research.
+The Alliance will continue to support and collaborate with other scientific and advocacy groups involved with research and monitoring efforts aimed at understanding population dynamics and trends associated with a variety of species found in the Pleasant Bay study area, including but not limited to:

+- Gray and harbor seals and their impact on Pleasant Bay;

+- Great White sharks and their impact on Pleasant Bay;

+- Horseshoe crabs;

+- Piping plovers;

+- Least terns;

+- Diamond-backed Terrapin;

+- Razor clams and other shellfish species;

+- Finfish;

+- The relationship between mussels and Eiders, and

+- Double-crested Cormorants.